-A Student Who Has Learning Difficulties or Who Needs Special Education or Section 504 Services

-For those students who are having difficulty in the regular classroom, all school districts must consider tutorial, compensatory, and other academic or behavior support services that are available to all students, including a process based on multi-tiered systems of support.
+A Student Who Has Learning Difficulties or Who Needs Special Education or Section 504 Services available to all students, including a process based on multi-tiered systems of support (MTSS).
 Multi-tiered systems of support that include academic and behavior Response to Intervention (RtI) has the potential to have a positive impact on the ability of districts to meet the needs of all struggling students.